-Skilled Nursing- Hospital setting communities that employ doctors and have around the clock registered nurses on staff.
-This type of community assists those that need attention that only an around the clock nursing staff can provide.
+Skilled Nursing- Hospital setting communities that employ doctors and have around-the-clock registered nurses on staff.
+This type of community assists those that need attention that only an around-the-clock nursing staff can provide.

 Many communities will charge an additional fee if your loved one requires excessive amounts of medications to be administered.
 Do some research in your state and see if you’re loved one qualifies for Medicare or Medicaid, as well as veteran’s benefits.
-Some assisted living communities accept Medicare as a payment option, while others only accept private payment.
+Some assisted living communities accept Medicare as a payment option, while others only accept private payments.

 When you tour a community with an “all-inclusive” fee schedule, the initial cost baseline is going to look much higher, but most basic services are included in the price; this way, you have a better idea of how much you will be paying each month.
 Be aware that there will still be services not included in the price.
 These services are generally implemented when basic services become excessive, such as meals being taken to your loved one’s room on a regular basis in case he or she has declined to the point that they cannot dine in the dining room.
 This is not an issue in isolated circumstances.
 If incontinence becomes an issue and the maintenance department needs to clean your loved one’s apartment carpet continually, you may be charged extra, as well.